apoorv-asc/FirstCare/README.md

 * Programmed the retailer and the customer side of an e-commerce website using NodeJS
 * Implemented user authentication features(login, logout, register) from scratch.
-* The Web Application connects to connects to remote SQL backend database server
+* The Web Application connects to remote SQL backend database server.